Self-Evolving Recommendation System: End-To-End Autonomous Model Optimization With LLM Agents: The Self-Evolving System

-The Offline Agent serves as the cognitive core and the rapid test engine of the framework.
-Its primary objective is to traverse the semantic configuration space and identify high-potential candidates before they reach the expensive Outer Loop.
-This agent optimizes for speed and throughput, utilizing LLMs and a set of offline tools to bridge the gap between abstract research ideas and executable, high-quality candidates.
+The Offline Agent serves as the rapid nomination engine of the framework, responsible for generating high-potential candidates for experimentation by the Online Agent.
+It utilizes specialized reasoning personas to traverse the semantic configuration space guided by historical metrics.
+Furthermore, the agent leverages a suite of tools to assign offline scores to the generated candidates.